 Some donors and charitable trusts support our core work.
 This is vital to enable SPANA to continue providing over 200,000 treatments to sick and injured animals each year and essential animal welfare education for owners and children.
 SPANA’s work helps both working animals and the people who depend on them: their owners, families and often whole communities.

 Some donors and charitable trusts prefer to support entire projects or component parts.
-These donations are crucial to get pilot projects off the ground, expand existing projects and conduct innovative research, particularly where grants are contingent on matched funding.
+These charity gifts are crucial to get pilot projects off the ground, expand existing projects and conduct innovative research, particularly where grants are contingent on matched funding.

 Two projects that we are urgently seeking funding for are: